devaniljr/context-organizer/README.md

 The file contains an array of contexts.
 Each context has a `name` and an array of `files` that are automatically set with the UI.

-You can also configure the extension settings by changing the `.vscode/settings.json` file in your workspace root.

 ### `showFolders`

 You can choose to show or hide the folders in the "Contexts" pane by setting the `showFolders` property to `true` or `false`.